Stability of a Stochastic Model for Demand-Response: Model and assumptions

-The evolution of latent backlogged demand is expressed by \eref{eq-z}.
-The expressed demand $B(t)$ is removed from the backlog (some of it may return to the backlog, by means of \eref{eq-f} at some later time).
-The remaining backlog may evaporate at a rate $\mu$, which captures the effect on total demand of delaying some demand.
-Delaying a demand may indeed result in a decreased backlogged demand, in which case the evaporation factor is positive.
-For example this occurs if we delay heating in a building with a heating system that has a constant energy efficiency (as we discuss in Appendix~\ref{sec-evapo-1}); such a heating system will request more energy in the future, but the integral of the energy consumed over time is less whenever some heating requests are delayed.
-In this case, positive evaporation comes at the expense of a (hopefully slight) decrease in comfort (measured by room temperature).
-In other cases, though, we may not exclude that evaporation be negative.
-This may occur for example with heat pumps, as discussed in Appendix~\ref{sec-evapo-2}.
+The evolution of the latent backlogged demand is expressed by \eref{eq-z}.
+The returning demand $B(t)$ is removed from the backlog (some of it returns to the backlog, by means of \eref{eq-f} at some later time).
+The remaining backlog evaporates at a rate $\mu$, which captures the effect that delaying demand has on the total amount of demand.
+Delaying a demand could indeed result in a decreased backlogged demand, in which case the evaporation factor is positive.
+For example this occurs if we delay heating a building equipped with a heating system whose energy efficiency is constant (as we discuss in Appendix~\ref{sec-evapo-1}); such a heating system will request more energy in the future, but the integral of the energy consumed over time is less whenever some heating requests are delayed.
+In this case, positive evaporation comes at the expense of a (hopefully slight) decrease in comfort (measured by temperature in the room).
+In other cases, though, we do not exclude the possibility that evaporation be negative.
+This might occur for example with heat pumps, as discussed in Appendix~\ref{sec-evapo-2}.